mleise/SE.Plugin.ProjectedLights/NOTES.md

 #### Things that need investigating

-- What happens when we are on a dedicated server?

-- Heat vent blocks: How do they behave right now?

-- Does the default namespace get applied?

 #### Things that could be done in the future

 - Import light intensity data from light fixture manufacturers to provide 360° light masks.